 Imagawa: When I was in high school I saw the first Mobile Suit Gundam and fell in love with it.
-I never thought that I would go on to direct a Gundam title.
-You never know what exciting things life has in store for you.
-I honestly believe this.
-Gundam isn’t this constricted series, rather, I wanted to make a series where I wasn’t caught up in the likes of mobile suits and gundams.
-When I first started, I was tied down by thoughts of “It’s Gundam, so I have to do X.”
+I never thought that I would go on to direct a Gundam title, though.
+You never know what exciting things life has in store for you— I honestly believe this.
+Gundam isn’t this constricted series, and because of that, I wanted to make a series where I wasn’t caught up in the likes of mobile suits and gundams.
+When I first started working on it, I was tied down by thoughts of “It’s Gundam, so I have to do X.”

 — And after that struggle, you finally reached the world of Gundam Fighters.

-— What do you need to think about when writing for a TV broadcast?
+— What do you need to think about when writing for TV broadcast?

-Imagawa: The opening for example.
+Imagawa: The opening.
 At the end of the Gundam Fighters’ opening, Devil Gundam appears.
 People watching the opening for the first time will probably think “What in the world is that thing.”
 I mean, it’s a gundam the size of earth with another gundam attached to its head.
-Looking over the finished storyboard for the opening, I had a feeling that it would be memorable.
-One of the memorable scenes in my childhood was the last part of the Science Ninja Team Gatchaman opening, where a giagantic tree-like monster appears.
-I remember that from all the way back then.
+Looking over the finished storyboard for the opening, I had a feeling that it would stick out in peoples minds.
+One of the memorable scenes in my childhood was the last part of the Science Ninja Team Gatchaman opening, where a gigantic tree-like monster appears.
+I still remember that from all the way back then.
 Each week I eagerly tuned in thinking, “There is no way that isn’t Sousai X [an antagonist in Gatchaman].”
 It never showed up in the actual show, though (laughs).
-I think I was able to capture the same kind of eagerness I felt back then, in G Gundam’s opening.
-It’s an anime children can enjoy.
-Whether or not the Devil Gundam makes an appearance is a secret (laughs), I just want the kids to think “This is cool, I wanna watch it!”
-I believe I achieved that opening.
-I also wanted the anime itself to bring about that eagerness and understanding.
+I think I was able to capture the same kind of eagerness I felt back then in G Gundam’s opening— that child-like excitement.
+Whether or not the Devil Gundam makes an appearance in the actual show is a secret (laughs), I just want the kids to think “This is cool, I wanna watch it!”
+I think I achieved that.
+I also just wanted the anime itself to get you hyped for each week’s episode.

 — In a way, you are returning to your roots.

 Imagawa: Robot anime since the first Gundam have changed quite a bit.
 It seems like somewhere in production it’s lost its way.
 I think this is especially true with mediums like OVAs, where creators can produce stylistic works that have an air of prestige to them.
 Of course, that includes me as well.
 On a stage like that, the viewer can get left behind.
 It’s very easy for a Gundam show to fall into that kind of prestige, and that was something I was very conscious about.
-I wanted to express my style in OVAs not G Gundam, I wanted to make a work that was for children.
-We wanted to bring back those viewers left behind by concluding the 1st episode on an interesting point and having clear animation.
+G Gundam was not about expressing my innermost stylistic choices, I could do that elsewhere in OVAs, G Gundam was a show that was for children.
+We wanted to bring back those viewers left behind by concluding the 1st episode on an interesting point and having crisp animation.
 Robot anime isn’t just robots moving around, though.
 While fundamentally it is a show aimed at children, it wasn’t just child’s play.
 When I watched robot anime and tokusatsu* as a kid, there were a lot of emotions brought on by the drama that played throughout the show.
 The scenes when the hero came out and fought were so engrossing.
-“Aim for the Shochiku Shinkigeki comedy group,” was the kind of feel we were going for, but for that you make people laugh, keep them laughing, and eventually make them cry.
-The parts where you laugh would correspond with the robots and the parts evoking tears would be the drama.
+We were aiming for a world-class theatrical award in some sense, but for that you make people laugh, keep them laughing, and eventually make them cry.
+The parts where you laugh would correspond with the robots and the parts that evoked tears would be the drama.
 I was keen on concisely bringing that out.
-I wanted to show how interesting the anime could be, not on an enthusiast level, but on the level of someone a who isn’t even a fan.
+I wanted to show how interesting the anime could be, not on an enthusiast level, but on the level of someone who isn’t even a fan.
 That’s why, I don’t like the term animation, I like to call it TV manga.

 — So you plan to change how you work on OVAs and TV series?

-Imagawa: This time, ideas that I haven’t done, haven’t wanted to do, or hated; I now wanted to try out.
+Imagawa: Ideas that I haven’t done, haven’t wanted to do, or hated; I want to try out now.
 In its own way, it was a question of how much I was able to suppress my style.
 I was able to find interesting techniques outside of what I had limited myself to, as well as step up to yet another stage and have fun creating a new world.
 Initially, I didn’t want to have Neo China as one of the locations because I love Chinese history.
 Were this an OVA, we would have to thoroughly pull the idea apart so not to be redundant.
 If you insert something you’re really interested in, it has the potential just to be another stereotypical theme centered work.
-My previous works, Mister Ajiko [director] and Pro Golfer Saru [storyboard] were very centered around cooking and golf respectively, but I wasn’t interested in that, in fact, I took some interest only after working on them.
+My previous TV works, Mister Ajiko [director] and Pro Golfer Saru [storyboarder] were very centered around cooking and golf respectively, but I wasn’t interested in that, in fact, I took some interest only after working on them.

 — So you’re saying this work isn’t a very Imagawa anime?